multitudes/42-C-for-Embedded-systems/README.md

 int ∗ const a ;
 int const ∗ a const

-The rst two mean the same thing, namely a is a const (read-only) integer.
-The third means a is a pointer to a const integer (i.e., the integer isn't modiable, but the pointer is).
-The fourth declares a to be a const pointer to an integer (i.e., the integer pointed to by a is modiable, but the pointer is not).
-The nal declaration declares a to be a const pointer to a const integer (i.e., neither the integer pointed to by a, nor the pointer itself may be modied).
+The first two mean the same thing, namely a is a const (read-only) integer.
+The third means a is a pointer to a const integer (i.e., the integer isn't modifiable, but the pointer is).
+The fourth declares a to be a const pointer to an integer (i.e., the integer pointed to by a is modifiable, but the pointer is not).
+The final declaration declares a to be a const pointer to a const integer (i.e., neither the integer pointed to by a, nor the pointer itself may be modified).
 If the candidate correctly answers these questions, I'll be impressed.
 Incidentally, one might wonder why I put so much emphasis on const, since it is very easy to write a correctly functioning program without ever using it.
 There